 Like a piece of raw marble in the hands of a masterful artist, we each have the potential to become a work of art in the hands of the Lord.

-Jenny Hale Pulsipher shares her joy in discovering early American stories, showing how history can come alive and be an adventure no less thrilling than that of Indiana Jones.
+Jenny Hale Pulsipher shares her early American stories to show how history can come alive and be an adventure no less thrilling than that of Indiana Jones.

 Arthur Henry King points to classic passages of Shakespeare's work to show that Shakespeare and the gospel share some important themes in common.

 Mark Twain's early experience with religion gives us insight not only into American history and culture, but into this author's life and literature.

 Boyd K. Packer invites us to glorify God and invite the Spirit into our worship through reverent music and beautiful art.